AlisAquilae/Academia/content/Notes/Summaries/Hydrogeology/Hydrogeology Summary Physical Hydrogeology.md

 Given that the pressure head is measured with reference to atmospheric pressure, the pressure head is precisely 0 at the water table

 ## 5.4 Total Head
-The sum of all three forms of head above is called the hydraulic head.
+The sum of all three forms of head above is called the [[Hydraulic Head]].
 This is measured as

 $$
 H = Z + \frac{v^2}{2g} + \frac{p}{\gamma}